tachiyomiorg/website/src/help/faq/README.md

 Backup your data, uninstall the app, then restore the data in the fresh install.

 #### iOS Version
-There is currently no iOS version and there are no plans for one and since iOS and Android apps don't share code it's hard to port.
+There is no iOS version and no plans for one.
+Since iOS and Android apps don't share code it's hard to port.

 #### I lost everything, what now?
 **Tachiyomi** is still in beta and some design changes or unexpected errors may lead to data loss.
 While we try for them not to happen, sometimes it is unavoidable.
 To avoid this in the future, you can use the automatic backup feature.